scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Examples of such adaptations are provided on a dedicated GitHub webpage.
 The template libraries presented here lower an important barrier to the use of Colab by those interested in crystallographic computing on the cloud.

 Relation to other work with snippet libraries
 *********************************************

 To the best of our knowledge, we are the first to provide snippet libraries for crystallographic computing.
 This library is among the first that is domain specific.
-Most existing snippet libraries are for programming languages or for hypertext languages like HTML, markdown and LaTeX.
+Most snippet libraries are for programming languages or for hypertext languages like HTML, markdown and LaTeX.
 The average snippet also tends to be quite short and the size of the libraries tends to be quite small.
 The audience for these libraries are millions of professional programmers and web page developers.
 We reasoned that this great tool should be brought to the aid of the thousands of workers in crystallography.

 The other area where domain specific snippets have been provided is in molecular graphics.
-The pioneering work on a scripting wizard provided templates for use in RasMol [Hort99]_.
+The pioneering work on a scripting wizard provided templates for use in the molecular graphics program RasMol [Hort99]_.
 The conscript program provided a converter from RasMol to PyMOL [Mott10]_.
 Language converters for translating code between the leading molecular graphics programs would allow users to more easily find and use the optimal molecular graphics program for the task at hand.

-We also provided snippets for PyMOL, which has 100,000 users, for use in text editors [Moo21a]_ and Juptyer Notebooks [Moo21b]_.
+We also provided snippets for PyMOL, which has 100,000 users, for use in text editors [Moo21a]_ and Juptyer notebooks [Moo21b]_.
 The former support tab triggers and tab stops; the latter does not.

 The libraries have to be molecular graphics program specific because molecular graphics programs have been written in a range of programming languages.
 The user issues the commands in either in a general programming language like Python or a a domain specific language (DSL) like pml.
-To counter this growing tower of babel, the XXXXXX intiative was formed cite.
 It would cause confusion to mix snippets from multiple languages.
+To counter this growing tower of babel, the OpenStructure intiative was formed [Bias13]_.

 We have also worked out how to deploy this snippet libraries in OnDemand notebooks at High-Performance Computing centers.
 These notebooks resemble Colab notebooks in that JupyterLab extensions cannot be installed.